La Festo has just produced a demo showing the new features of ExoHand, its robotic arm.

 “With the help of ExoHand, the fingers move freely, and the exoskeleton can both move accordingly and mimic the movements of the hand.
 On a technical level, the operator feels everything that the robot holds: the sense of touch can also be perceived at a distance, or in a virtual environment ".

 The shape of the ExoHand adapts to the hand thanks to the laser preformed polyamide structure.
 The movements are guaranteed by 8 pneumatic actuators.
 Parameters such as force, twist angle and distance are mapped and managed by sensors.
-A control system continuously registers and professes the position of the arm and the force applied, constantly aligning itself with the human hand wearing the exoskeleton.
+A control system continuously records and professes the position of the arm and the force applied, constantly aligning itself with the human hand wearing the exoskeleton.